-American Oncology Network, Inc. ("AON", "New AON", "AON Inc.", or the "Company"), through its subsidiary companies and variable interest entities (together, "its subsidiaries"), is an alliance of physicians and seasoned healthcare leaders who provide comprehensive oncology services across 32 oncology practices located in nineteen states (Arizona, Arkansas, Florida, Georgia, Iowa, Idaho, Indiana, Louisiana, Maryland, Missouri, Michigan, North Carolina, Nevada, Nebraska, Ohio, South Carolina, Texas, Virginia, Washington, and the District of Columbia).
-The Company also provides expertise in drug procurement and payor contracting, along with practice diversification through centralized laboratory and pathology services, as well as specialty pharmacy services, clinical research, radiation oncology, and imaging.
-During the years ended December 31, 2023, 2022, and 2021, the Company entered into affiliation agreements with or acquired the following oncology practices.
+American Oncology Network, Inc. ("AON", "New AON", "AON Inc.", or the "Company"), through its subsidiary company and variable interest entities (together, "its subsidiaries"), is an alliance of physicians and seasoned healthcare leaders who provide comprehensive oncology services through 24 oncology practices located in Arkansas, Louisiana, Indiana, Virginia, Ohio, Nevada, Iowa, Missouri, Washington, North Carolina, Michigan, Maryland, South Carolina, Arizona, and Georgia.
+The Company also provides expertise in drug procurement and payor contracting, along with practice diversification through centralized laboratory and pathology services, as well as specialty pharmacy services.
+During the years ended December 31, 2022, 2021, and 2020, respectively, the Company entered into affiliation agreements with or acquired the following oncology practices.
+The operations of the practices that were acquired have been included in the Company's consolidated financial statements since the date of acquisition.
+The Company intends to continue to pursue additional purchases of physician practices in addition to seeking out new affiliation relationships.